fehawen/arch-guide/docs/XPS.md

 ## UEFI

-Check that our system uses `UEFI`, which it should.
+To make sure, check that the system uses `UEFI`, which it should.

-If the command returns a list of files, we're good to go.
+If the command returns a list of files, all is well.

 <pre>
 $ ls /sys/firmware/efi/efivars